justshiftjk/Web3-Project-Overview/README.md

 <img align="right" width="300px" src="https://github.com/infinite0731/Web3-Project-Overview/assets/18752970/194b9fd3-0cfe-4f2d-ae51-050b8f5e4897">

 Space Falcon is a gaming studio & tech startup scaling the Web3 gaming experience and revolutionizing virtual adventures with GameFi initiatives.
-We created $FCON token and Sol staking platform there and enabled users to stake their tokens to get reward
+We created $FCON token and Sol staking platform there and enabled users to stake their tokens to get reward.

 - Link: <a href="https://spacefalcon.com/">Website</a>